 Lower Tenements (also known as Nether Tenements), now called River Street, where some of my ancestors lived

 The present Brechin Cathedral building was built in the 1200s (13th Century) and there may have been a church there since the 700s (8th Century).
 The round tower is of the Irish style and was built circa 1,000 AD.
 Some of my ancestors are buried there in the Cathedral Cemetery.
 For more information on the Cathedral and Tower, these web sites offer information:

 The new “Brechin Cemetery” – Operated by the Angus District Council Brechin Cemetery.
-Some of my STEVEN ancestors are buried there, including some STEVEN and ARNOTT members.
+Some of my ancestors are buried there, including some STEVEN and ARNOTT members.

 The same intersection in May 2005, but looking in the opposite direction.
 Looking from entry road to new cemetery back into town.

 River Street from the opposite end (i.e. Bridge end)n in the early 1900s on a colourized post card, and a photo that I took in May 2005.

 Brechin Cathedral from High Street.
 Valentine’s company Post-card from early 1900s # B 1219. – Colin Stevens’ Collection (Purchased 2003)